(CNN)Here's a look at the life of singer, songwriter and Rolling Stones front man, Mick Jagger.

 2011 - Collaborates with Dave Stewart of the Eurythmics, Damian Marley, Joss Stone and A.R.
 Rahman, composer of the soundtrack for "Slumdog Millionaire," to form the new group SuperHeavy.

-October 18, 2012 - "Crossfire Hurricane", a documentary of group opens at the London Film Festival.
+October 18, 2012 - "Crossfire Hurricane," a documentary about the band, opens at the London Film Festival.